olehmisar/haxilium/README.md

 }
 ```

-If command does not exist, `UnknownCommandError` will be thrown, so it is good to catch that error:
+If a command does not exist, `UnknownCommandError` will be thrown, so it is good to catch that error:

 ```ts
 import { UnknownCommandError } from 'haxilium'